-Now that we know what factors may cause your Mac (macOS Monterey) to slow down, the next thing we need to do is optimize it based on these possible reasons.
+Now that we know the reasons behind a slow Mac (macOS Monterey), the next thing we need to do is optimize it according to these possible reasons.

 Kill Memory-Hungry Processes

-- Open a Finder window, click Go menu in Finder, and select Utilities.
+- Open a Finder window, click the Go menu in Finder, and select Utilities.

 - Click Activity Monitor, and it will show you all the processes on your Mac.

 - Before doing anything, go to the menu bar at the top of the screen and click View> Window Process and then return to the Activity Monitor.

 - Click the Memory tab, and you'll find which apps are using the most memory space.

 - Highlight the memory-intensive app process and click the Stop button.